Estrogen Dominance – Part 1

 - Deficiency of Vitamin B6 and Magnesium.
 Both of these are necessary for the neutralization of estrogen in the liver.
 Too much estrogen also tends to create deficiencies of zinc, magnesium and B vitamins.
 These are all important constituents of hormonal balance.

-- Increase in coffee consumption.
+- Excessive coffee consumption.
 Caffeine intake from all sources is linked with higher estrogen levels regardless of age, body mass index (BMI), caloric intake, smoking, alcohol, and cholesterol intake.
 Studies have shown that women who consumed at least 500 milligrams of caffeine daily, the equivalent of four or five cups of coffee, had nearly 70% more estrogen during the early follicular phase than women who consume no more than 100 mg of caffeine daily, or less than one cup of coffee.
-Tea is not much better as it contains about half the amount of caffeine compared to coffee.
+Most tea is not much better as it contains about half the amount of caffeine compared to coffee.
 The exception is herbal tea like chamomile, which contains no caffeine.

 - Allergies, including asthma, hives, rash, sinus congestion